certafonso/WikiGames/README.md

 When the guesser is done and wants to take a guess, you have to type `-guess` and then mention the person he thinks is telling the truth.

 Then you'll know if you're right or wrong and get the link of the article.
 If you want to play again the gamemaster has to type `-play`, a article new article will be sent to the replace the one that was used and the game will start again.

+## nPeopleAreLying

+This is a game inspired in Cards Against Humanity, and you'll need at least 3 people to play.

+Everyone will receive the same article with the title redacted, you have to submit a new funny title to the article, by replying `-submit [your title]` to the bot.

+Once everyone is ready, all submissions will be displayed and it's time to vote on the best one!
+To do this you have to dm the bot `-vote [option]`.
+You can't vote in yourself.

+Once everyone voted the resuts will be displayed.
+If you want to play again the gamemaster has to type `-play` and the game will restart.